GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-113/index.md

 As early as [Chrome 58](/blog/devtools-javascript-cpu-profile-migration-2/), the DevTools team planned to eventually deprecate the **JavaScript Profiler** and have Node.js and Deno developers use the **Performance** panel for profiling JavaScript CPU performance.

-This DevTools version (113) starts *phase two* of the [four-phase **JavaScript Profiler** deprecation](https://github.com/ChromeDevTools/rfcs/discussions/2#discussioncomment-5189668).
+DevTools version 113 starts *phase two* of the [four-phase **JavaScript Profiler** deprecation](https://github.com/ChromeDevTools/rfcs/discussions/2#discussioncomment-5189668).
 During this phase, you can still open the panel but its UI is no longer available.

 To profile CPU, click **Go to Performance panel**.